rwjblue/broccoli-file-mover/README.md

 ---

+`options.duplicate` *{true,false}*

+Should the source full contents of the input tree be duplicated into the returned tree?

+ - If `true`, then the contents of the input tree is copied over into the new tree.
+ - If `false`, then only the files being moved are worked on.

+---

 `options.files` *{Array|Object}*

 This allows specifying more than one move/copy operation at a time (and reduced the total number of trees/steps